 Registry Tweak to Disable Timeline

-Also, you can Tweak windows registry tweak to control over ( Enable /Disable )windows timeline feature.
+Also, you can Tweak the Windows registry tweak to control over ( Enable /Disable )windows timeline feature.
 Let’s see how to do:

 Create two more DWORD (32 ) Value and name them PublishUserActivities and UploadUserActivities And set the value 0